jkallini/Instagram/README.md

 The following **required** functionality is completed:

 - [x] User sees app icon in home screen.
-- [x] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication.
-- [x] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account.
-- [x] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts.
-- [x] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram."
-- [x] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram."
-- [x] User can pull to refresh the last 20 posts submitted to "Instagram"
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram."
 - [x] User can tap a post to view post details, including timestamp and caption.

 The following **stretch** features are implemented: